-Technical details in connection with visits to our site are logged by our site hosting company (Pair Networks), a third-party based outside of the EU.
+Technical details in connection with visits to our site are logged by our site hosting company (Linode), an international organisation, with the IPRT server based in the EU.
 IPRT will make no attempt to identify individual visitors, nor to associate the technical details with any individual.
 IPRT will never disclose such technical information in respect of individual website visitors to any third party (apart from our site hosting company, which records such data on our behalf and which is bound by confidentiality provisions in this regard), unless obliged to disclose such information by a rule of law.

 IPRT also uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
 Google Analytics does use “cookies”.
 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.

 2. Special Categories of Personal Data